The 30 Best and Worst Foods To Eat Before Sleep

 Sorry to be the bearer of bad news, but that chocolate treat after dinner isn’t doing your REM any favors.
 Like coffee, dark chocolate also contains caffeine, which can increase arousal, prevent your body from shutting down, and decrease your ability to develop and sustain deeper stages of sleep.
 Chocolate bars have varying amounts of caffeine, but an average 2-ounce, 70 percent dark chocolate bar contains around 79 milligrams—over half of what’s in an 8-ounce cup of coffee.
 If you know you’re sensitive to caffeine, but don’t want to ditch the dark chocolate completely, try savoring your sweet treat earlier on in the night or cutting down on portions.

-Pass right by the Fruit Loops, please.
+Pass up the Froot Loops, please.
 “Eating high-sugar cereals will make your blood sugar spike and crash, which will affect your sleep,” says nutritionist Lisa DeFazio, MS, RDN.
-She continues, “choose cereal with less than five grams of sugar per serving.”
+She continues, “choose a cereal with less than five grams of sugar per serving.”